priyankapanda78/dsp/03-command_line.md

 `ls -Glp`

 > >
-*`ls` : list all the files and directories in working directory
+* ls : list all the files and directories in working directory
-*`ls -a`  : lists all contents including hidden files and directories *`ls -l`  : lists all contents of a directory in long format *`ls -lh` : lists files in human readable format
+* ls -a  : lists all contents including hidden files and directories
+* ls -l  : lists all contents of a directory in long format
+* ls -lh : lists files in human readable format
-*`ls -lah`: lists all the files in human readable format including hidden files.
+* ls -lah: lists all the files in human readable format including hidden files.
-*`ls -t`  : orders the files and directories based on time they were last modified *`ls -Glp`: lists the files in long format but exclude owner name,and display directories with /.
+* ls -t  : orders the files and directories based on time they were last modified
+* ls -Glp : lists the files in long format but exclude owner name,and display directories with /.

 ---